This Level 2 course is suitable for students who don’t qualify for Level 3 (A Level equivalent) courses.

 - Public Services

-This stimulating and challenging vocational course will provide students with a strong grounding for further study such as the BTEC Level 3 Extended Certificate in Sport or the basis for pursuing a career in Sport and Recreation.
+This stimulating and challenging vocational course will provide students with a strong grounding for further study such as the BTEC Level 3 Extended Certificate in Sport.
+It will also suit students looking to pursue a career in Sport and Recreation.

 The Award is a one year course that is the equivalent to one GCSE at grade 9-4.